-- Locals you know and trust: “Make sure the lenders you’re comparing come from referrals from local people you know who’ve worked with them — like your friends or relatives,” advises Jeff Koch, vice president of residential lending at Draper & Kramer Mortgage Corp in Schaumburg, Ill.
+- Locals you know and trust: “Make sure the lenders you’re comparing come from referrals from local people you know who’ve worked with them — like your friends or relatives,” advises Jeff Koch, senior vice president of residential lending at Draper & Kramer Mortgage Corp in Schaumburg, Ill.
 “Wherever you have trust established would be a good source.”

 - Your real estate agent: “If you’re working with a real estate agent, find out if they have any feedback or advice on a lender or a loan officer,” recommends Jim DeMarco, branch manager and senior loan advisor at Flagstar Bank in Seattle.

 - Online reviews: These can be a good starting point, DeMarco says.
 “If you see a lot of really good reviews, that means people are taking the time to provide them.”

 During a meet and greet, you and the loan officer will usually ask each other questions, and the loan officer will use that information to assess your qualifications.
 That may sound cut and dried, but the meeting should be fluid based on what you’re ready to do.